 externalIds shall be set to M2M-Ext-ID attribute of the <nwMonitoringReq> resource, if an externalGroupId has been provided in the request.

 If the Hosting CSE receives an error response from the SCEF, the Hosting CSE shall set the value of monitorStatus to FAILED, and shall map the error response code to the corresponding value of failureReason.
 Then, the Hosting CSE shall send a notification request of <nwMonitoringReq> resource to the Originator.
-The each error response code is configured as follows:
+Each error response code is configured as follows:

 400 Bad Request shall be set to BAD_REQUEST.